sigurpol/papi-polkadot-populate/paseo_ahm_guide_to_create_nominators.md

 Note that I am proposing to just creating `solo nominators` and not a mix of solo nominators, nom pools and dual staking .
 Reason is: we can't really create new pools on Paseo (max 16 and we have already 16 there and I suggest not to mess up with existing ones).

-The tool is pretty verbose in output (you can use `--quiet` option to make it less verbose but I suggest not to), so you should see step by step what is trying to do and also if something goes wrong (e.g. timeout on request, insufficient funds for a user while staking etc).
+The tool is pretty verbose in output (you could use `--quiet` option to make but I suggest not to), so you should see step by step what is trying to do and also if something goes wrong (e.g. timeout on request, insufficient funds for a user while staking etc, PAPI errors, etc).

 Example of output of a dry-run as reference: